 Unfortunately, not even twenty-four hours passed before I was contacted and told that this was a conflict of interest.
-I explained that I did not believe that there was a conflict as the goal of Chai, is to present a point of view that is different from their own, with a different goal in mind.
+I explained that I did not believe that there was a conflict of interest as the goal of WTP is to present and be open to hearing a point of view that is different from their own.
+They just did not see what I saw in WTP.

 Our goal is to develop a space for public discourse, dialogue, and debate, based on a foundation of mutual respect leading towards civic knowledge, responsibility, and the common good.
 Unfortunately, the structures of contemporary society frequently limit and even prevent discourse of this nature.
 The “sound-bite” world of the media, the need for immediate gratification and the rapid flow of information on the Internet, are calibrated for immediacy, not sustained conversation.
 The emergence of Google, Twitter, Facebook, and the “blogosphere” have sadly lead to intellectual cocooning or narrowcasting that tailors much of the information we receive from our own interests.
 Our individualist tendencies to turn inward, while comfortable at times, prevent us from engaging different perspectives, learning and connecting with others.
 Wael Ghonim, one of the fathers of the Arab spring, dubbed the social media revolution, now says: